-- The main key difference between Limited Liability Company and partnership is LLC has a separate legal entity than its owner and a partnership firm doesn’t have any discrete or individual legal entity from its partners.
+- The main key difference between a Limited Liability Company and a partnership is that LLC has a separate legal entity from its owner.
+A partnership firm doesn’t have any discrete or individual legal entity from its partners.

-- The liability of partners limited to contribution in the case of Limited Liability Company and liability of partners is unlimited in case of a partnership.
+- The liability of partners is limited to contribution in the case of a Limited Liability Company, and the liability of partners is unlimited in the case of a partnership.

-- When you want to work on a new company or your partner want then understanding the difference between a limited liability company and partnership can help you choose the proper arrangement for your business.
+- When you want to work on a new company or your partner wants, then understanding the difference between a limited liability company and a partnership can help you choose the proper arrangement for your business.

 - The administration structure of a limited liability company is more firm than the partnership.